 We are now ready to present our privacy preserving profile matching protocols.
 Here we present three different protocols that achieve different levels of privacy protection.

+3.5.1 Protocol 1

-1) Protocol 1: Under Protocol 1, a unmatched user doesn't know anything about the request.
-The matching user knows the intersection of the required profile and his/her own profile
+Under Protocol 1, an unmatched user doesn't know anything about the request.
+The matching user knows the intersection